Poles, Shocks and Tygers: The Time-reversible Burgers equation: Results and Discussion

 \subsubsection{Effective theory}

-We have established that the energy spectrum has two broad features, neglecting the oscillations and twists.
+We have established that the energy spectrum has two broad features, neglecting the oscillations and modulations.
 It is either flat or has a $k^{-2}$ scaling.
 We use these properties to develop an effective theory to explain the jump observed in the global quantities.
 To do so we approximate the energy spectrum as follows:

-where $k_0(=1)$ and $k_{p}$ are the smallest wave number in our numerics and the cut-off wave number of $k^{-2}$ behaviour, respectively.
-Note that $\alpha$ has dimensions of energy/length and $\beta$ has dimensions of energy $\times$ length.
+where $k_0(=1)$ and $k_{p}$ are the smallest wave numbers in our numerics and the cut-off wave number of $k^{-2}$ behavior, respectively.
+Note that $\alpha$ has dimensions of energy by length and $\beta$ has dimensions of energy $\times$ length.
 Also, we can write the total energy $E_{0} = E_{1}+E_{2}$, where $E_{1}$ is the energy content in the $k^{-2}$ modes and $E_{2}$ is the energy in the thermalized modes.
 Therefore, we have, assuming continuously varying $k$:

 This allows us to express $\Omega$ using $E_1$ and $E_2$ as follows:

 If we consider $E_{1} = \lambda_{E} E_{0}$ and $k_{p} = \lambda_{k}\kmax$ for $0\leq \lambda_{E},\lambda_{k} \leq 1$, this yields